learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Summary

-The mounting and unmounting steps are important for ensuring that the React component gets set up and initialised nicely and that when it gets unmounted, it leaves the space it occupied just as it was before: nice and tidy.
+The mounting and unmounting steps are important for ensuring that the React component gets set up and initialized nicely and that when it gets unmounted, it leaves the space it occupied just as it was before: nice and tidy.

 In the mounting step, we can set up any special requirements we may have for that particular component: fetch some data,